 <?php

-while (list($key$value) = each($arr)) {
+while (list($key, $value) = each($arr)) {

-$key 2)) { // skip odd members
+if (!($key % 2)) { // skip odd members

 continue;